 James has released three critically praised albums of original songs: Thrones of Gold (2006), The Lovely Ugly Truth (2009) and Strange Storm (2016).
 His music has found it's way into TV and film such as Discovery Channel's Deadliest Catch and the 2019 film, Peel, starring Emile Hirsch.
 In 2018 James provided the soundtrack to the documentary film, Meet Me at the Lindell, The Story of America's First Sports Bar, which premiered at Detroit's Freep Film Festival and aired on PBS.

-In 2018 James released the first album of his instrumental jazz-funk project, Disaster Relief, which was intended to provide an escape from all the negativity in the world in the form of a funky jazz In 2020, James collaborated with Detroit's "Queen of the Blues," Thornetta Davis, writing and producing Disaster Relief with Thornetta Davis: How I Feel, which bridges Disaster Relief's funk with Thornetta's blues and a fair amount of social commentary.
+In 2018 James released the first album of his instrumental jazz-funk project, Disaster Relief, which he intended to provide an escape from all the negativity and seriousness of the political climate of the time.
+In 2021, James collaborated with Detroit's "Queen of the Blues," Thornetta Davis, writing and producing a two song release, How I Feel by Disaster Relief & Thornetta Davis, which bridges Disaster Relief's funk with Thornetta's bluesy soul swagger and a fair dose of social commentary.
 In 2021, James released the second full length album from Disaster Relief, titled Back into It.